Davao Philippines Temple

 Temple Announcement

 On October 4, 2020, President Russell M. Nelson announced plans for the construction of the Lindon Utah Temple—the twenty-fifth temple in the state and the seventh in Utah County.
 Lindon is a small city of approximately 11,000 people located immediately north of Orem and south of Pleasant Grove in Utah Valley.
-Church members in Lindon currently belong the Mount Timpanogos Utah Temple district, which encompasses 63 stakes.
-At the time of the announcement, there were four dedicated temples in Utah County and two under construction.3
+At the time of the announcement, Church members in Lindon belonged to the Mount Timpanogos Utah Temple district, which encompassed 63 stakes.
+There were four dedicated temples in Utah County and two under construction.4

 Temple Facts

-The Lindon Utah Temple will be the twenty-fifth temple built in Utah and the seventh built in Utah County, following the Provo Utah Temple (1972), the Mount Timpanogos Utah Temple (1996), the Payson Utah Temple (2015), the Provo City Center Temple (2016), the Saratoga Springs Utah Temple (under construction), and the Orem Utah Temple (under construction).
+The Lindon Utah Temple will be the twenty-fifth temple built in Utah and the seventh built in Utah County, following the Provo Utah Rock Canyon Temple (1972), the Mount Timpanogos Utah Temple (1996), the Payson Utah Temple (2015), the Provo City Center Temple (2016), the Saratoga Springs Utah Temple (2023), and the Orem Utah Temple (2024).